 In accordance with a change in Kansas law, SCKLS began budgeting for estimated Neighborhood Revitalization Rebates in 2010.
 SCKLS participates in six Neighborhood Revitalization districts in Barber, Butler, Harper, Kingman, Rice and Sumner counties.
 In the long-term, our support of these districts will mean increased property values.
-None of the rebate income is received or spent by SCKLS for library purposes.
+None of the income for Neighborhood Revitalization Rebates is received or spent by SCKLS for library purposes.
+However, the estimated amount of rebates must be officially cited to meet state budgeting requirements.